JohnWhy/DnD-Discord-Bot/README.md

 ex: !setk SavingThrowStats Wis 500000

+- !appearance [Age] [Height] [Weight] [Eyes] [Skin] [Hair]

+ex: !appearance 20 6'0 180 Blue Tan Brown

 **FOR SERVER OWNERS**
 Upon adding the discord bot to the server, make sure it has permissions to send messages.
 That is about all it will need.

 **FOR PLAYERS**
-You can also message the bot in private, however it will have !d4, !d6 !d8 !d10 !d12 !d20 and !d100 commands as well as !flipcoin to assist in playing the game itself.
+You can also message the bot in private, however it will have !d4, !d6 !d8 !d10 !d12 !d20 and !d100 commands as well as !coinflip to assist in playing the game itself.
 These commands are probably best done in your public discord chat, but discuss with your DM how you want to handle it.

 * To create a character, use !createcharacter [Name]